“Be the best you can be…

 Help others be their best…

 Bruce R. Ellig is a respected expert on the subject of executive compensation.
 Drawing on over 40 years of executive compensation experience, he is recognized as a noted author and speaker on the subject.

 He retired after over 35 years of human resource experience with Pfizer, Inc, much of it doing executive compensation work.
 The last 11 of those years he served as corporate Vice President with worldwide responsibility for the total HR function, reporting to the chairman and CEO of the company.
 During that period he was also secretary to the executive compensation committee of the board of directors.
-After retiring from Pfizer, he became an author (10 books to date).

 Bruce served on a number of boards of directors (and their compensation committees) including chairman of the national board of directors of The Society for Human Resource Management.
 He also served on a number of advisory boards and was a member of a long list of premier HR organizations and assumed leadership positions in many of them.
 He is a recognized guru of executive compensation.

 He received the Distinguished Business Alumni Award from the University of Wisconsin, where he earned his BBA and MBA and was elected to Beta Gamma Sigma and Phi Beta Kappa academic honor societies.
 He established the Bruce R. Ellig Distinguished Chair in Pay and Organizational Effectiveness in 2000 and the Bruce R. Ellig Professor in Management in 2019 in the School of Business at the University of Wisconsin.
 He has also established the Bruce R. Ellig Scholarship Fund at the University of Wisconsin.

 Bruce enjoys reading and travel.
 He and his wife Janice have visited over 150 countries.
 When not spending time with her husband, Janice runs the executive search firm, The Ellig Group, as its CEO.

 Most Recent Book: